Top Load vs Front Load Washers

 #4.
 Consider your cleaning preferences.

-Still can't decide which option best fits your needs or that of your family, the simple table should help you easily compare the two washing machine types.
+Still can't decide which option best fits your needs or those of your family, the simple table should help you easily compare the two washing machine types.

 Frequently Asked Questions (FAQs)